funkycrash/2017.04-jamstack-notes/intro.md

 ### A New Stack
 Decoupled Architecture (Web Browser + Microservices + )
-JavaScript is used as main runtime
+JavaScript is used as main runtime.

+For E-commerce, check out GoCommerce Js